 - 1 slice bread optional, without crusts

-- 1/2 tbsp red wine vinegar
+- ½ tablespoon red wine vinegar

-- 1 1/2 tbsp olive oil
+- 1 ½ tablespoon olive oil

-Roughly chop the tomatoes, removing any tough central core.
+- Roughly chop the tomatoes, removing any tough central core.
 De-seed and roughly chop the pepper.
 Peel and roughly chop the cucumber, onion and garlic then place all in a blender.

-Blend until smooth then stir in the vinegar, oil and salt.
+- Blend until smooth then stir in the vinegar, oil and salt.
 Taste and adjust seasoning to taste, with a little more salt, some pepper or a little more vinegar as you prefer.
 Refrigerate until ready to use.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.